Bakkenrak/ma/README.md

 #### Running the Excel Table Transformation script
 This script converts the P2P SCC descriptions in the provided Excel table to RDF data according to the D2S ontology's structure.
 * From within eclipse the script can be run by executing the <tt>de.wwu.d2s.transformation.Start.java</tt> file in the discover2share-scripts project.
 * Alternatively, the script can be run using the <tt>bin/ExcelTransformation.jar</tt> using the command <tt>java -jar ExcelTransformation.jar</tt>.
 It then prompts for the full paths and filenames of the Excel table and the desired output file.
+Optionally, the path to <tt>countries.json</tt> on the D2S server, which is required, can be provided as a command line variable.
+E.g. <tt>java -jar ExcelTransformation.jar http://www.example.org/countries.json</tt>.
+By default <tt>http://localhost:8080/discover2share-Web/resources/js/countries.json</tt> is assumed.